qdm12/dns/README.md

 ## TO DOs

-- [ ] Malicious finer grain blocking
 - [ ] Custom block IPs and hostnames with env variables
+- [ ] Periodic SHUP signal to reload block lists
 - [x] Build Unbound binary at image build stage
     - [ ] smaller static binary
-- [ ] Periodic SHUP signal to reload block lists
+    - [ ] Bundled with Go static binary on a Scratch image
 - [ ] Branch with Pihole bundled
-- [ ] Scratch image with Go binary to configure container